 If you don’t have these sachets to hand you can drink other clear fluids, such as diluted fruit juices, as an alternative.

 MOTION SICKNESS TABLETS

 For those journeys across switchback mountain passes and across choppy waters, I use cinnarizine (Stugeron) tablets, which do the trick but can cause drowsiness.

 Another popular choice is hyoscine hydrobromide (Kwells) but I find that it gives me a dry mouth.

 Some people swear by acupressure bands (Sea-Band).

-Other Items To Consider Adding To Your Travel Medicine Kit
+Other Items To Consider Putting in your DIY Travel Medicine Bag

 Think Gaviscon or Pepto Bismol.
 For those times when you overindulge with delicious food or have a few extra drinks.